csev/dj4e/assn/dj4e_ads1.md

 view classes that are in `util.py` and used in `views.py`.
 The new `owner` field should not be shown to the user on the create and update forms, it should be automatically set by the classes like `OwnerCreateView` in `util.py`.
-If you see an "owner" drop down in yur user interface the program is not implemented correctly and will fail the autograder.
+If you see an "owner" drop down in your user interface the program is not implemented correctly and will fail the autograder.

 (4) When you are implementing the update and delete views, make sure to follow the url patterns the update and delete operations.
-They chould be of the form `/ad/14/update` and `/ad/14/delete`.
+They should be of the form `/ad/14/update` and `/ad/14/delete`.
 Something like the following should work in your `urls.py`:

     urlpatterns = [